Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Method

 \subsection{Prior Pose Generation}

-The sensor pose acquisition for mobile phones can be divided into two parts: 1) For translation, we apply latitude and longitude coordinates in GPS as an x-y value.
-Due to the low accuracy of GPS along altitude direction, we vertically project the x-y position onto the pre-build 3D surface and record its floor height.
-We then plus $1.5$ meters upon the floor to obtain the z value, as phone photos are generally taken with a hand-held gesture.
+The sensor pose acquisition for mobile phones can be divided into two parts: 1) For translation, the latitude and longitude coordinates in GPS are used as x-y values.
+Due to the low accuracy of GPS in the altitude direction, the x-y position is projected vertically onto a pre-built 3D surface and its floor height is recorded.
+The z-value is obtained by adding $1.5$ meters to the floor height to account for the hand-held gesture typically used when taking phone photos.
 2) For rotation, we build $SO(3)$ matrix utilizing gravity and compass direction from mobile sensor.

-Considering the sensor noises on the ground, we augment pose perturbations for UAVs and smartphones.
+Considering the sensor noises on the ground, we augment pose perturbations for smartphones.
 Specifically, we extend $\pm 5$ meters for x-y coordinate and supplement $\pm 60$ degrees for Euler angle yaw around the pose prior.
 We only adjust the yaw angle because the gravity sensor, which determines roll and pitch angles, shows high accuracy.
 The candidates of initial pose increase from $_s\boldsymbol{\mathcal{\xi}}^q$ to $\{_s\boldsymbol{\mathcal{\xi}}^q_1, ..., _s\boldsymbol{\mathcal{\xi}}^q_k\}$, where $k$ is the augment number.